giftos1/programming-guide/Programming-Patterns.md

 if score > 49:
     print("You passed")
 ```
 In the first case (`score > 50`), this works for all values _greater than_ 50, but it would make 50 a fail, not a pass as it should be.
 If you test your code using the boundaries as input values, you will see that 50 is not a pass.
-If you have a program with 7 boundaries (e.g., N, P, C, D, HD, too high, too low), you'll need to test all 7, plus some others.
+If you have a program with 7 boundaries (e.g., F, P, C, D, HD, too high, too low), you'll need to test all 7, plus some others.
 In the second case, this works for now, but we have 2 problems: the *problem domain* specifies that 50 is a pass, so we should use the value `50`, not change it to something we hope works - there's a chance we might make a mistake; secondly, if we change score to be a `float` instead of an `int` we now have failing values like `49.1` that will result in pass when they should not!

 Did you catch that? **Use the values and names in the problem domain** - e.g., the problem description says that a _score_ of `50` or more_ is a _pass_, so use the values and names: `score`, `50`, `pass`.